xaur/decred-news/guidelines.md

 * Before doing large changes check with others to avoid conflicts.
 * Avoid sending unfinished document for review, this leads to several roundtrips.
 * Try to give 2 full days for final review.
+* Do not edit the issue after it was released, unless there is a very good reason.
+If that happens, add commits to `master` branch.
+Each published version must have a corresponding `master` commit.

 ### Updating index